elsanussi-s-mneina/type-and-replace-html-js/README.md

 - ISO-233 Romanization (for Arabic)
 - Spanish or Portuguese
 - Berber Latin Alphabet
+- French
+- Modern South Arabian Languages: Mehri and Soqotri

-- French## How to run the generator in Unix like OS:
+## How to run the generator in Unix like OS:

 1. Open the terminal.
 2. Change the permissions by running the following command: